arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 ### Machine Learning Inference Execution

 The system analyzes the collected vibration data using both machine learning models to determine motor state and detect anomalies.
+The inference process is identical regardless of which sensor you're using, as both provide the same data format to the models.

 ```arduino
 void performInference() {